-- Developing research nursing 'link' roles, involving staff in inclusive engagement. - Mental health engagement with the regionwide Raising Voices in Research (RViR) partnership, in support of NIHR Applied Research Collaboration (ARC) Wessex research.

-• Piloting a new governance model, inspired by the viking tradition of 'Things' - twice yearly meetings.
-Our version brought staff and a diverse cross-section of the public together to shape how research is done.
+- Developing research nursing 'link' roles, involving staff in inclusive engagement - Mental health engagement with the regionwide Raising Voices in Research (RViR) partnership, in support of NIHR Applied Research Collaboration (ARC) Wessex research - Piloting a new governance model, inspired by the viking tradition of 'Things' twice yearly meetings.
+Our version brought staff and diverse public together to shape how research is done.

-LifeLab, the health and science engagement programme based at UHS, continued to inspire school students.
-It received a Royal Society for Public Health award.
+LifeLab, the health and science engagement programme based in UHS, continued to inspire school students.
+It received a Royal Society for Public Health health and wellbeing award.
 This recognised their efforts to improve young peoples' health literacy.
 This year that included a two-day summer school, attended by pupils from 25 schools across Hampshire and Dorset.